MarcDAFrame/ITI1120/README.md

 **Linux:**

-1: pip3 install Jupyter
+1: >pip3 install Jupyter

-2: ITI1120/Notebooks Jupyter Notebooks
+2: >ITI1120/Notebooks jupyter notebook

 3: run the notebooks from the buttons in the headers or by using the hotkey shift + enter